 TEACHING

 Buckmire's teaching interests lie primarily in teaching mathematics context where application is important.
 He has taught courses in calculus, differential equations, complex analysis, mathematical modeling, applied mathematics and the history of mathematics.
 He is interested in the implementation and study of innovative pedagogical techniques to improve student learning outcomes, especially in undergraduate mathematics courses.
-The scholarship of teaching and learning is an active reseach interest.
+The scholarship of teaching and learning is an active research interest.
 He is a strong supporter of the ethos of a liberal arts education and has taught first-year seminars multiples times, with titles such as "Race, Gender and Justice" (1997, 1999, 2002), "LGBT Rights in the Era of Obama and Google" (2009, 2010) and "#CSP6: LGBT Rights in the Internet Era" (2013).

 ADMINISTRATIVE ACCOMPLISHMENTS